 Here’s a test video to try out — how quickly does it load for you?
 (Try refreshing the page a few times or viewing this post from a different device!)

-With Jetpack, you’ll get the benefits of high-performance video hosting platforms without distracting ads or “recommended” videos.
+With Jetpack, you’ll get the benefits of enterprise grade video hosting platforms without distracting ads or “recommended” videos.
 If your site has a lot of video, upgrade to a Premium or Professional plan today to try this feature out!

 To keep your visitors around for longer, speed up your site with CDNs